marvinlabs/customer-area/readme.txt

 = I implemented something, could you integrate it in the plugin? =

 Contributions are welcome.
-Additionally, if you wish to participate to development, you can send us an email ([check-out our website](http://www.marvinlabs.com)) and tell us a little bit about you (specially, send us a link to your wordpress.org profile with your other developed plugins.
+The plugin has a [GitHub repository for contributors](https://github.com/marvinlabs/customer-area) feel free to fork the project and send us pull requests!

 == Changelog ==

-= 6.0.0 (2015/) =
+= 6.0.0 (2015/02/) =

 * New: a setup assistant for first time installation & about page to introduce new versions features
 * New: support for the new website at http://wp-customerarea.com